thiswillbeyourgithub/wdoc/README.md

 * **summarize_then_query** summarize the document then allow you to query directly about it.
 * **summarize_link_file** this summarizes all the links and adds it to an output file. (logseq format is supported)

+### Known issues that are not yet fixed
+* callbacks are broken, so the pricing of the query chain is probably wrong
+* current prompts don't use system message so non gpt4 models are not shining
+* document loading, especially multithreaded and overly recursive, is wrongly looped so the caching sucks and I need to refactor that
+* filtering document by content is currently disabled
+* whisper implementation is a bit flaky and will be improved

 ## Getting started
 * `git clone`
 * `python -m pip install -r requirements.txt`